JoaquinMelladoQ/movies_test/README.md

 # Movies CCU

-This project interfaces with a Star Wars film API, fetching a comprehensive list of films and storing them within a Zustand store for efficient state management.
-Each film is represented as a visually appealing card that displays key information, offering users a snapshot of the film's details directly from the main screen.
+This app taps into a Star Wars movie API, pulling all the movie info and keeping it neat in a Zustand store for easy access.
+Every movie pops up as a cool card showing the important bits, so you get the gist right from the start.

-Upon selecting a film card, users are navigated to a detailed screen which provides an in-depth look at the film's characters and planets.
-This detail view enriches the user experience by presenting a more detailed exploration of the Star Wars universe, right down to the intriguing characters and diverse planets featured in each film.
+Click on a movie, and boom—you're taken to a page loaded with details on characters and planets.
+It's a deep dive into the Star Wars world, from its unique characters to the vast planets in each movie.

-Built with React Native and leveraging the power of Zustand for state management, the application offers a seamless and engaging way to browse through the iconic Star Wars filmography, making it a must-have for fans and enthusiasts eager to dive into the details of their favorite saga.

 ## Getting Started